-In recent years, the interest in developing new technologies to produce energy with low environmental impact by using renewable sources has grown exponentially all over the world.
-Devices that derive electricity from the sea (currents, waves, etc.) are of particular interest and can be modeled accurately with FLOW-3D.
-Learn more about modeling both wave energy and coastal protection.
+In recent years, the interest in developing new technologies to produce energy with low environmental impact by using renewable sources, such as wave energy, has grown exponentially all over the world.
+Wave energy devices that derive electricity from the sea (currents, waves, etc.) are of particular interest and can be modeled accurately with FLOW-3D.

 An oscillating flap extracts energy from the waves of the ocean and converts it into mechanical energy.
 The arm oscillates as a pendulum mounted on a pivoted joint in response to the water waves.
 Flaps can be organized into an array creating a multi-flap wave energy converter.
 An array of 3 flaps is simulated in the CFD simulation shown below on the left.
 All the flaps are hinged to the bottom and are 15m wide x 10m high x 2m thick.
 The array is operating in a 4m amplitude wave with a frequency of 10s at a depth of 30m.
 The simulation shows a complex velocity iso-surface along the central plane which is crucial in studying the effect of one flap on other flaps within an array.
 While the 3 flaps start off with similar dynamic motions, soon the interacting effect of the flaps renders their motion out of phase.
 A similar flap energy converter is shown on the right.
 In this simulation, the flap submerges completely into water at its lowest point.
 Such energy converters are called Surface Piercing flap energy converters.
 Both of these simulation examples were provided by Minerva Dynamics.

 Oscillating Water Column